Cytologic patterns

 • Causes: Antigenic/immune stimulation, e.g. tick bite, viral infections or chronic inflammation.

 The strict definition of hyperplasia is an increase in the number of cells in a tissue; however, the term is often used in a more generic fashion in cytology as a non-neoplastic enlargement of a tissue.
 Hyperplasia is often the result of hormonal influences (e.g. benign prostatic hyperplasia, perianal gland hyperplasia), tissue injury (e.g. regenerative nodules in the liver, granulation tissue with fibroplasia) or antigenic stimulation (lymphoid hyperplasia).
 Aspiration of hyperplastic lesions may result in a higher than expected cellularity and cells may display some mild criteria of malignancy, such as a mildly increased N:C ratio, darker blue cytoplasm, slightly more prominent nucleoli or finer chromatin than normal.
-The latter change can be referred to as “atypia” or “dysplasia”.
+The latter change can be referred to as “atypia” or “dysplasia”, which are terms used inter-changeably (see below).

-Although hyperplasia and dysplasia are non-neoplastic processes, they likely represent a continuum with benign neoplasia.
-Cytologically, a hyperplastic process can be difficult to distinguish from a benign neoplastic process and if there is significant dysplasia within the tissue, one must exercise caution as to not interpret dysplasia as malignant neoplasia.
+Cytologically, a hyperplastic process can be difficult to distinguish from a benign neoplastic process and if there is substantial atypia in cells within such aspirates, one must exercise caution as to not interpret the atypia as malignant neoplasia (reactive mesothelial cells are particularly difficult to distinguish from a carcinoma).
 Histopathologic assessment of the tissue should always be done if there is any doubt.

 Neoplasia